learn-academy-2021-delta/week-4-assessment-BlueMemfis/interview-questions.md

 Then, research the question to expand on your answer.
 Even if you feel you have answered the question completely on your own, there is always something more to learn.
 Write your researched answer in your OWN WORDS.

 1. What are props in React?

-  Your answer: Variable or object
+  Your Answer: React allows us to pass information to a Component using something called props (stands for properties).
+Props are basically kind of global variable or object. this.props

   Researched answer:
-React allows us to pass information to a Component using something called props (stands for properties).
-Props are basically kind of global variable or object.
+Props can be passed to a compontent and be an accessor.Once we have passed it we can access it at any point.
+They can also be passed to a  function-bassed compontent.
+But they will be accepted as parameters and can be accessed directly.

 2. What is a DOM event?

-  Your answer: I could not explain this lol

-  Researched answer:  allow JavaScript to register different event handlers on elements in an HTML document.
+Your answer: DOM event occurr by user interactions or the browser.
+Mouse moving over an image and it changes, or just a web page loading.
+These events are done in JavaScript, Java or other languages.

+  Researched answer:  Document Object Model (DOM) is a programming interface for web documents.
+It represents the page so that programs can change the document structure, style, and content.
+The DOM represents the document as nodes and objects; that way, programming languages can interact with the page.

 3. What is object-oriented programming?
 How is it different than functional programming?

-  Your answer: cpu program that ...uses objects.
-I dont know the diffence.
+  Your answer: OOP is that we use objects to model real world things that we want to represent inside our programs, and/or provide a simple way to access functionality that would otherwise be hard or impossible to make use of.

   Researched answer:
-  s a computer programming model that organizes software design around data, or objects, rather than functions and logic.
-An object can be defined as a data field that has unique attributes and behavior.
+  In Functional programming, data cannot be stored in objects.
+In OOP, data is stored in objects...
+  It takes more memory to execute with functional and it requires a new object to execute every time.